wavemotion-dave/A7800DS/readme.txt

 Place .NDS on your SDCARD and launch with Twilight Menu++ or Unlaunch.
 If you want to run on a flash cart, it might work... recommend HBMENU to launch.

-When the emulator starts, click on the cartridge slot to choose a file. you are use Up/Down to select a file, then use A to load it.
+When the emulator starts, click on the cartridge slot to choose a file.
+Use Up/Down to select a file, then use A to load it.

 Controls :